-In the third panel of the top row of \Fig{effects} we plot the toroidal contribution of the turbulent diffusion using the full $\bbeta$, which will be discussed in detail in \Sec{sec:diff}.
+In the third panel of the top row of \Fig{effects} we plot the toroidal contribution of the turbulent diffusion using the full $\bbeta$, which is discussed in detail in \Sec{sec:diff}.
 It has roughly the same strength as the main toroidal field generators, but shows the opposite sign in the mid-latitude regions of strong field production.
 However, it exhibits far stronger spatial variations than the corresponding $\Omega$ and $\alpha$ effects and thus does not match up well with the production terms.
-The structures at small spatial scales can be taken as indication of poor scale separation between mean and fluctuating quantities, pointing to the need of scale depending transport coefficients, see \Sec{sec:theory}.
+The structures at small spatial scales can be taken as indications of poor scale separation between mean and fluctuating quantities, pointing to the need of scale-dependent transport coefficients; see \Sec{sec:theory}.
 We note here that a simplified treatment with $(\eta+ \etatz)\big(\Delta \meanBB\big)_\phi$ yields excess values by a factor of three and an incorrect distribution.

-We also investigated the $\alpha$ effect generating $\meanBBp$ from $\meanBBt$ via $\big(\nab\times\aalpha\cdot\meanBB\big)_{r,\theta}$, see middle row of \Fig{effects}.
+We also investigated the $\alpha$ effect generating $\meanBBp$ from $\meanBBt$ via $\big(\nab\times\aalpha\cdot\meanBB\big)_{r,\theta}$; see middle row of \Fig{effects}.
 The $\alpha$ effect contribution to the poloidal field seems to be weaker than that of the $\Omega$ effect to the toroidal one giving an indication of the weaker poloidal than toroidal field at mid and lower latitudes.
-However, in the deeper convection zone at mid to high latitudes $\mean{B}_\theta$ is comparable with $\mean{B}_\phi$.
+However, in the deeper convection zone at mid to high latitudes, $\mean{B}_\theta$ is comparable with $\mean{B}_\phi$.
 The positive radial contribution of the $\alpha$ effect fits well with the positive radial field at mid latitudes outside the tangent cylinder.
 However, it generates negative radial field slightly toward higher latitudes, which has no correspondence in the radial field.
 At high latitudes the radial $\alpha$ effect shows strong spatial variations producing mostly positive radial field.
 At low latitudes, one finds small patches of positive and negative radial field generation.